anfederico/gemini/README.md

 ```

 #### Analyzing your Strategy
 After the backtest, you can analyze your strategy by printing the results to console.
-As of now, these include simple statistics of your ran but we plan to implement more complicated metrics for an stronger understanding of performance.
+As of now, these include simple statistics of your run but we plan to implement more complicated metrics for a stronger understanding of performance.

 ```python
 r.Results()